Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Rotational flexibility

 and

 This function hits its maximum at $\theta = \pi/6$ and therefore forces its derivative to have a zero at that value.
 In other words, the edge length $AF$ does not change (up to first order) with respect to $\theta$, or, by imagining that the twist is executed in a uniform and symmetric manner, $AF$ is kept constant with respect to time (similar holds of course for the other diagonals $BD$ and $CE$).
-Of course, this will then be used to study infinitesimal isometric deformations. \\ Let $q(D) = q(E) = q(F) = 0$ or, equivalently, keep the bottom basis of the polyhedron at a fixed position and apply a non-zero velocity vector (pointing to the outside of the polyhedron) to the remaining vertices such that $q(A)$ is orthogonal to the plane $AEF$ and $q(B)$ and $q(C)$ are the images of $q(A)$ under rotation by an angle of $2\pi /3$ and $4\pi/3$ around the axis of the cylinder of radius $r$.
+Of course, this will then be used to study infinitesimal isometric deformations.

+Let $q(D) = q(E) = q(F) = 0$ or, equivalently, keep the bottom basis of the polyhedron at a fixed position and apply a non-zero velocity vector (pointing to the outside of the polyhedron) to the remaining vertices such that $q(A)$ is orthogonal to the plane $AEF$ and $q(B)$ and $q(C)$ are the images of $q(A)$ under rotation by an angle of $2\pi /3$ and $4\pi/3$ around the axis of the cylinder of radius $r$.
 Clearly, the edge lengths of the triangle $ABC$ are kept constant since no transformation is applied to its vertices.
 Since $q(A)$ is just an infinitesimal rotation around the edge $EF$ of the vertex $A$, the side lengths of the triangle $EAF$ are preserved up to first order.

 By symmetry, $q(B)$ and $q(C)$ have a similar effect on the vertices $B$ and $C$ and thus the side lengths of the triangles $DFB$ and $CDE$ are also infinitesimally preserved.
 Taking our particular choice of $\theta = \pi/6$ into account, the planes $AEF$, $BDF$ and $CDE$ must pass through the center of the triangle $ABC$ and so $q(A)$, $q(B)$ and $q(C)$ are tangent to the cylinder of radius $r$ and axis passing through the center of $ABC$.
-This on its own means, by taking the symmetry of the motion into consideration, that $ABC$ does indeed \textit{twist} around the axis of the cylinder and therefore naturally preserves its side lengths. \\ Hence, we have found a non-trivial infinitesimal isometric transformation (corresponding to a twist) and can conclude that this Schönhardt polyhedron (of angle $\theta = \pi/6$) is indeed infinitesimally flexible. \end{proof}
+This on its own means, by taking the symmetry of the motion into consideration, that $ABC$ does indeed \textit{twist} around the axis of the cylinder and therefore naturally preserves its side lengths.